Institute for Shock Physics Graduate Scholar Award

 Click Here to Learn More and Apply!

-WSU and 3 outstanding academic partners – Princeton University, California Institute of Technology, and Stanford University – conduct substantive research leading to advances/innovations in the field of Dynamic Compression Science.
+WSU and 2 outstanding academic partners - Princeton University and California Institute of Technology - conduct substantive research leading to advances/innovations in the field of Dynamic Compression Science.
 Multidisciplinary research activities, involving students, postdocs, and faculty members from different academic disciplines at the four participating institutions, comprehensively address exciting scientific challenges.
 In addition, meaningful and mutually beneficial collaborations with scientists are undertaken at the NNSA Laboratories: Los Alamos, Lawrence Livermore, and Sandia.

 Dynamic Compression experiments subject materials to unique extreme conditions – very large compressions, high temperatures, and large deformations – on short time scales resulting in a rich array of physical and chemical changes.
 Understanding the material response at these extreme conditions is of central importance to fundamental science and spans the disciplines of physics, chemistry, materials science, solid mechanics, planetary sciences and applied mathematics.